alemigo/cryptfile/README.md

 General purpose Python encrypted file-like object that facilitates random access IO.
 Uses AES encryption in CTR mode.
 Can be used with modules such as tarfile, zipfile, lzma, pickle, json and others that accept a file-like object as an alternative to a path.
 Supports binary IO modes only.

-Cryptfile uses its own file format by writing and encrypting data across blocks which each block using and storing a unique CTR nonce value.
+Cryptfile uses its own file format by writing and encrypting data across blocks with each block using and storing a unique CTR nonce value.
 Safe random access is achieved by reencrypting any block that receives a write with a new random nonce value.

 Also includes CryptFileStream which is an encrypted file-like object that facilitiates stream IO with a single nonce.